 Intensive on-site participation in all facets of dormitory administration and counseling, under the direction of an experienced dean.
-A minimum of 40 hours of full-time involvement required for each unit of credit.
+A minimum of 40 hours of fulltime involvement required for each unit of credit.
+Graded on an S/U basis for all students.